capellaspace/console-client/README.md

 The documentation for `capella-console-client` can be found [here](https://capella-console-client.readthedocs.io).

 ## 🧙‍ capella-console-wizard 🧙‍♂️
-starting with `capella-console-client>=0.8.0` the SDK ships with an interactive wizard
+starting with `capella-console-client>=0.8.0` the SDK ships with an interactive wizard-like CLI: `capella-console-wizard`

 ### Installation
 ```